adrianLIrobotics/SLAM_robot/README.md

 ![](https://img.shields.io/badge/AMLC-green?style=for-the-badge)

 This is the code for programming Victoria Robot with SLAM based capabilities.
 It uses ROS and Arduino Mega alongside a laptop as the main computational machine.
+The robot works with a Kinect 360 camera which has ROS driver support.

 ```mermaid
 graph TD;